21

 1. Describe What is React.

 Facebook created the front-end JavaScript library React in 2011.
-It uses a component-based methodology that facilitates the creation of reusable user interface components.
-It's used for the development of intricate and dynamic mobile and online user interfaces.
+React uses a component-based methodology that allows you to create reusable user interface components.
+It’s primarily used for building dynamic and complex mobile and web user interfaces.

 2. What characteristics does React have?